mwganson/Editor_Assistant/README.md

 The title bar will show the current version: "Editor Assistant v1.09", for example.
 The dialog works with the concept of a current editor, which will be one of the text documents currently open.
 These can be python scripts or "Text document" objects.
 Basically, any view in the MDI area that has a QPlainTextEdit as a child shows up in the macro's editor list at the top of the dialog.
 The editor list will need to be refreshed from time to time when you open/close a document, using the "Refresh" button.
 Ensure you are viewing the current editor by selecting it in the editor list at the top of the macro.

 The widgets in the dialog are presented in a series of horizontal lines (using QHBoxLayouts).
 Here I will discuss briefly each line and the widgets contained on each.
+These lines can be individually enabled/disabled in settings menu -> layout.

 ## Top line
 The Top Line has the Main menu button and the Toast button.
+This is the only line that cannot be disabled.
 ### Main menu button
 This button is at the top left of the dialog and has the main editor assistant icon.
 Click the button to bring up the main menu, which contains the Close option to exit the macro.
 (But it's not really necessary to close the macro, just switch to one of the other tabs.)
 The main menu will be discussed in more detail below.
 ### Toast button